slashedzer0/snarky-discord-bot/README.md

 ## 🚀 Setup and Usage

 This guide will walk you through setting up and using the Snarky Discord Bot, powered by Llama-3.1-8B-Instruct.
-You can run this bot either locally or using GitHub Actions.
+You can run this bot locally, in GitHub Codespaces, or using GitHub Actions.

 ### 📋 Prerequisites